Easy homemade olive tapenade to serve as a party appetizer over bruschetta or with crackers.

 I skip the anchovies and capers because I like it without and you can cater to more guests that way because it's a vegan condiment.

-But you can add to this recipe 1-2 tbsp ground anchovies or 1 tbsp capers if you like.
+But you can add to this recipe 1-2 tablespoon ground anchovies or 1 tablespoon capers if you like.

 You could also add sun-dried tomatoes and a few drops of balsamic vinegar to your tapenade to enhance it further.